 According to Erikson, the developmental task of infancy is the development of trust.
 The patient's statement that he or she is afraid of becoming acquainted with others clearly shows a lack of ability to trust other people.
 Having warm and close friendships suggests the developmental task of infancy was successfully completed.
-The third option suggests rigidity rather than mistrust.
-The fourth option suggests failure to resolve the crisis of initiative versus guilt.
+Believing one is always right suggests rigidity rather than mistrust.
+Feelings of shame suggest failure to resolve the crisis of Initiative versus Guilt.